Referrals & Admissions

-Our day boys come from the surrounding Local Authorities and pupils willingly travel to and from Leicester City, Leicestershire, Rutland, Derby, Peterborough and Northamptonshire.
+Our children come from the surrounding Local Authorities and pupils willingly travel to and from Leicester City, Leicestershire, Rutland, Derby, Peterborough and Northamptonshire.

 A place will only be offered where there is a space within the appropriate year group and where the pupil meets the criteria set out below.

-- Pupils will be male and aged between 8 and 17 years
+- Pupils will be male or female and aged between 8 and 17 years

 - All pupils will have a statement of special educational needs or EHCP